Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 CE3 Blog Banner

-Sellers, especially those operating in a card-not-present environment, have seen increased instances of fraud over the last few years.
-Between 2019 and 2021, annual Visa CNP sales grew 51% and disputes grew nearly 30% globally1.
-Many of these disputes are thought to be inaccurately categorized as fraudulent and may truly be the result of friendly fraud, or more appropriately named first-party misuse.
-Visa’s upcoming Compelling Evidence 3.0 (CE3.0) initiative seeks to ‘level the playing field’ to create a fairer ecosystem for sellers, issuers, and cardholders.
+Merchants, especially those operating in a card-not-present environment, have seen increased instances of fraud over the last few years.
+Between 2019 and 2021, annual Visa CNP sales grew 51% and chargebacks grew nearly 30% globally1.
+Many of these are false credit card disputes inaccurately categorized as fraudulent and may actually be the result of friendly fraud, or more appropriately named first-party misuse.
+Released in April of 2023, Visa’s Compelling Evidence 3.0 (CE3.0) initiative ‘levels the playing field’ to create a fairer ecosystem for merchants, issuers, and cardholders.

 History of Compelling Evidence changes to address Visa fraud disputes